 Sam Ginn has more than 42 years of experience in the telecommunications industry.
-After graduating from Auburn in 1959 with a degree in industrial management, Ginn began his career in 1960 with AT&T as a student engineer.
-He went on to hold such positions as vice president for network operations for AT&T, chair and CEO of Pacific Telisis Group, and chair and CEO of AirTouch Communications, which later merged with Vodafone to become the world’s largest wireless communications company.
-The merger resulted in more than $2 billion in gains for AirTouch employees, who benefited from Ginn’s commitment to having employees own stock in the company.
-After retiring in 2000, Ginn made a gift of $25 million to Auburn University to establish an undergraduate degree program in wireless engineering, the first accredited wireless engineering degree program in the country.
+After graduating from Auburn in 1959 with a degree in industrial management, he served in the U.S. army signal corp.
+Ginn began his career in 1960 with AT&T as a student engineer.
+His early years at AT&T led him to increasing responsibilities in sales, engineering and operations.
+Ginn was transferred to California in a time of upheaval in telecommunications.
+Out of that upheaval came the creation of the wireless industry, where Ginn became founder, chair and CEO of AirTouch Communications, which later merged with Vodafone to become the world’s largest wireless communications company.
+Since the merger, Ginn has been active in charitable boards, startup companies and is chairman of the Ginn Family Foundation.
+In addition, Ginn made a gift of $25 million to Auburn University to establish an undergraduate degree program in wireless engineering, the first accredited wireless engineering degree program in the country.
 This accreditation was received because Ginn assembled an advisory board composed of executives from most of the major telecommunications companies who helped provide direction when the program was being developed and who continue to be involved in guiding the program and helping to insure the curriculum remains on the cutting edge.
 The College of Engineering is now the Samuel Ginn College of Engineering in his honor.
 In addition to his major contributions to the wireless engineering program, Ginn co-chaired Auburn’s last major fundraising campaign, during which the university raised $609 million, the largest campaign amount in the school’s history.
-In 2012, Ginn was appointed as the first chairman of the First Responder Network Authority (FirstNet), an independent agency within the U.S. Department of Commerce’s National Telecommunications and Information Administration.
+In 2012, Ginn was appointed as the first chairman of the First Responder Network Authority (FirstNet), an organization designated by congress to build a nationwide mobile broadband network for first responders.
 In 1992, Ginn was inducted into the State of Alabama Engineering Hall of Fame and just this year, he was named to the Wireless Hall of Fame Class of 2014 by the Wireless History Foundation (WHF).
-Ginn was given engineering’s Distinguished Alumni award in 2004 and he has served on the board of trustees for the university as well as fundraising campaign committees.
-Ginn and his wife, Ann, reside in San Bruno, Calif., and they have three children.
-Sam is a life member of the Auburn Alumni Association
+Ginn was given engineering’s Distinguished Alumni award in 2004 and he has served on the board of trustees for the university.
+Ginn and his wife, Ann, reside in Hillsborough, Calif., and they have three children and six grandchildren.
+Sam is a life member of the Auburn Alumni Association.

 Auburn University Bachelor of Science, Civil Engineering

 Melissa Herkt entered the male-dominated field of engineering in 1977 and quickly began breaking the barriers to help pave the way for women in civil engineering.
-She was the first female co-op student and worked for Alabama Power for three semesters.
+She was the first female co-op student and worked for Alabama Power for three quarters.
 Following graduation from Auburn, she was hired by Exxon, where she became the first female engineer posted overseas.
 In that post, she was a construction engineer on a $30 million project in Denmark.
 This post led her to head up several billion-dollar operations in both North and South America.
 She was then appointed as the first female construction manager for Exxon, where she led a $300 million refinery expansion in France and a $400 million project in the UK and Denmark.
 Herkt has spent a great deal of her career rising in the ranks and breaking new boundaries.
 She served as president of Process Systems and Solutions – Americas, a division of Emerson Process Management, one of the largest and most respected engineering companies in the world.
 Herkt was responsible for a half-dozen vital industries approaching $900 million in annual revenue.
 She oversaw 4,000 employees and provided cutting-edge process-improvement solutions.
-Honors include induction into the National Academy of Construction in 2009 and the Alabama Engineer’s Hall of Fame in 2008.
-Herkt continues to provide for students at Auburn University through the Melissa Brown Herkt Endowment for scholarships in Civil Engineering.
-She also is actively involved with Engineers Without Borders (through the Samuel Ginn College of Engineering), an organization that sends young engineers and students to third world nations to help solve and apply knowledge to real-world issues.
-Herkt is part of the Samuel Ginn College of Engineering Alumni Council, which assesses and reviews processes used in each engineering department, and contributions through that committee have significantly strengthened the college’s academic programs.
+Honors include induction into the National Academy of Construction in 2009 and the State of Alabama Engineering Hall of Fame in 2008.
+Herkt continues to provide for students at Auburn University through the Melissa Brown Herkt Endowment for scholarships in civil engineering.
+She also is actively involved with engineering student outreach and has traveled with student teams to Bolivia twice.
+Herkt is part of the Auburn Alumni Engineering Council, which assesses and reviews processes used in each engineering department, and contributions through that committee have significantly strengthened the college’s academic programs.
 Herkt received the Construction Industry Institute’s 2004 Outstanding Implementer Award; she serves on the CII executive committee and is the past director of Mascaro Sustainability Institute, promoting green construction.
 She has received outstanding alumni awards from Gadsden State, Auburn University and the Chancellor of Alabama’s college system.
 In 2014, she was selected to serve on the AU Foundation Board.
-Herkt and her husband, Robert, live in Round Rock, Texas.
+Herkt resides in Round Rock, Texas.
 She is a life member of the Auburn Alumni Association.

 Auburn University Bachelor of Arts, Journalism

-David Housel graduated from Auburn University in 1969 with a degree in journalism.
-After working for the athletic ticket office from 1970-1972, he was an instructor in the communication department and advisor to the Auburn Plainsman from 1972 until 1980.
+David Housel graduated from Auburn University in 1969 with a BA degree in journalism from the College of Liberal Arts.
+After working for the athletic ticket office from 1970-1972, he was an instructor in the journalism department and advisor to the Auburn Plainsman from 1972 until 1980.
 He then rejoined the athletic staff as assistant sports information director, and went on to become sports information director in 1981 and assistant athletic director for the university in 1985.
 Housel became Auburn’s 13th Director of Athletics in April of 1994, and set standards to evaluate and measure the department’s competitive success, fiscal responsibility, rules compliance, and academic success of student-athletes during his 10-year tenure.
 Under his leadership, the Tigers won eight national titles, 38 SEC titles and added softball and equestrian to the sports roster at the university.
 Student-athletes during his tenure posted their highest graduation rates in school history and a number of athletic facility improvements were added to campus, including the construction of Samford Stadium at Plainsman Park, Jane B. Moore Field, the Lovelace Museum, the McWhorter Center for Women’s Athletics, and the Tatum Strength and Conditioning Center.
 Housel was named director of athletics emeritus upon his retirement from the director position in 2005.
-During his career, he has served as president of the SEC Sports Information Directors, chair of both the NCAA public relations and communications committees, and member of both the NCAA Championships Cabinet and Executive Committee of the Southeastern Conference.
+During his career, he has served as president of the SEC Sports Information Directors, chair of both the NCAA public relations and communications committees, a member of both the NCAA Championships Cabinet and Executive Committee of the Southeastern Conference and worked 18 consecutive Final Four tournaments at the request of the NCAA.
 Along with his positions in committees in the NCAA and SEC, Housel also served as chair of the dean’s council for Auburn University’s College of Liberal Arts.
-For his significant contributions to the field of sports communication, Housel has been awarded membership in the Alabama Sports Hall of Fame, the Sports Information Directors Hall of Fame and the Tony Brandino Hall of Fame.
-He is also an honorary member of the Auburn Football Letterman’s Club and received the Coach Jack Meagher Award at Auburn in 2011 for making significant contributions to society through athletics.
+For his significant contributions to the field of sports communication, Housel has been awarded membership in the Alabama Sports Hall of Fame, the Sports Information Directors Hall of Fame and has received distinguished service awards from the Walter Camp Football Foundation and the Alabama chapter of the National Football Hall of Fame.
+He is an honorary member of the Auburn Football Letterman’s Club and University Singers and received the Coach Jack Meagher Award at Auburn in 2011 for making significant contributions to society through athletics.
 In addition to these awards, in 2005, the press box in Jordan-Hare Stadium was officially named the David E. Housel Press Box.
+Housel has authored five books, including Saturdays to Remember (1973), Auburn University Football Vault (2007) and his 2014 publication, Auburn University Flashback: The History of the Tigers.
 Housel and his wife, Susan ’73, live in Auburn.
 He is a life member of the Auburn Alumni Association.